PhabolousEOS/cx-hello-world/README.md

 Hi Tlale!

 Phoebe here.
 Have you setup your Github account?
-I need to download and familiarize myself with VS code.
+I need to finish downloading Git and familiarize myself with VS code ( Virtual Studio code).
 I just love coding!
 Don't you?
 Sometimes we get stuck but we NEVER give up.
 Let's learn how to use this platform well.
 Paired with Consistency, studying programming languages a little each day, and a POSITIVE MINDSET NOTHING can stop us.